 In the Coming of Age ceremony, youth read a credo statement, and parents share personal reflections about their love and appreciation of their child on the threshold of adulthood.
 After completing the Coming of Age process, young people become eligible to assume full membership in the congregation if they desire.

-If you are interested in discussing further any of UUC’s Rites of Passage, please contact Rev. Craig Schwalenberg for more information or to make an appointment.
+If you are interested in discussing further any of UUC’s Rites of Passage, please contact Rev. Terri Pahucki for more information or to make an appointment.